rouskinlab/seismic-rna/src/userdocs/formats/data/varna-color.rst

 Each line of a VARNA color file corresponds to one position in the RNA sequence you folded.
-For each position that has data (i.e. is within the section from which the data came and was not masked), the line has the normalized mutation rate, which is a decimal number between 0 and 1 (inclusive).
+For each position that has data (i.e. is within the region from which the data came and was not masked), the line has the normalized mutation rate, which is a decimal number between 0 and 1 (inclusive).
 For every position without data, the line just has the value -1.